openhive-network/devportal/_services/jussi.md

 description: A reverse proxy that forwards json-rpc requests.
 ---

-Jussi is a custom-built caching layer for use with `steemd` and other various services (such as [SBDS]({{ '/services/#services-sbds' | relative_url }})).
+Jussi is a custom-built caching layer for use with `hived` and other various services (such as [HBDS]({{ '/services/#services-hbds' | relative_url }})).

 The purpose of this document is to help developers and node operators set up their own jussi node within a docker container.

 ### Intro

-Jussi is a reverse proxy that is situation between the API client and the `steemd` server.
+Jussi is a reverse proxy that is situation between the API client and the `hived` server.
 It allows node operators to route an API call to nodes that are optimized for the particular call, as if they are all hosted from the same place.

 ### Sections